 Jessica Fargen Walsh, M.A.

-Jessica lives with her three children, her husband, Mike.
+Jessica lives with her three children and her husband, Mike.
 She is on the board of the Friends of Pioneers Park Nature Center, where she supports one of Lincoln’s great natural resources.
 She is a proud alumna of the Daily Nebraskan.
-You can read more on her website.